mijp1/castep-docs/docs/tutorials/Bands_and_DOS/Plotting/Optados/DOS.md

-## Density of States
+# Density od States

-### Outline
-This is a simple example of using `optados` for calculating electronic density of states of crystalline silicon in a 2 atom cell.
-It shows how optados's adaptive broadening can be used to resolve fine spectral features that a fixed broadening scheme will obscure.
+In this tutorial, we will go through a simple example of using Optados to calculate the electronic density of states (DoS) of crystalline silicon in a 2 atom cell.
+We will then examine how Optados' adaptive broadening can be used to resolve fine spectral features that a fixed broadening scheme will obscure.

-The tarball for the tutorial files for all of the optados tutorials are here: [optados-examples.tgz](optados-examples.tgz)

-### Input Files:
-* `examples/Si2_DOS/Si2.cell` - The castep cell file containing information about the simulation cell.
+## ODO Output

+Firstly, we will run the calculation and examine the Optados output file `Si.odo`.
+We will use the `cell` file

+*Si.cell*
 ```
 %BLOCK LATTICE_CART
 2.73  2.73 0.00